MaximTetuchin/CPP_Game/requirements/Tests.md

 - **Test Steps:**
     1. The player collects the invincibility ball.
     2. Check if the invincibility status is applied to the player.
-    3. Verify that the player is invincible for **10 seconds**.
+    3. Verify that the player is invincible for **5 seconds**.
     4. Ensure the invincibility ball disappears after being collected.
-- **Expected Outcome:** Player becomes invincible for 10 seconds; invincibility ball disappears.
+- **Expected Outcome:** Player becomes invincible for 5 seconds; invincibility ball disappears.

 #### **Test 2: Med Kit (Entity)**

-**Objective:** Verify that the med kit restores 1/3 of the player's health when collected.
+**Objective:** Verify that the med kit restores 35 hp of the player's health when collected.

 - **Precondition:** The player has less than full health.
 - **Test Steps:**
     1. The player collects the med kit.
-    2. Check if the player's health increases by 1/3.
+    2. Check if the player's health increases by 35.
     3. Ensure the med kit disappears after being collected.
-- **Expected Outcome:** Player's health increases by 1/3; med kit disappears.
+- **Expected Outcome:** Player's health increases by 35; med kit disappears.

 #### **Test 3: Speed Berry (Entity)**